OpenLocalizationOrg/hyperV/includes/iot-hub-get-started-cloud-csharp.md

             }
         }

     This method uses an **EventHubReceiver** instance to receive messages from all the IoT hub device-to-cloud receive partitions.
 Notice how you pass a `DateTime.Now` parameter when you create the **EventHubReceiver** object so that it only receives messages sent after it starts.
+This is useful in a test environment so you can see the current set of messages, but in a production environment your code should make sure that it processes all the messages - see the [How to process IoT Hub device-to-cloud messages][lnk-processd2c-tutorial] tutorial for more information.

 7. Finally, add the following lines to the **Main** method: